lincbrain/linc-archive/doc/design/linc-annotation.md

 - Input image and label volumes, and output label volumes should be in NIfTI format
 - Last updated in May 2022

+### Open questions

+- Has SmartInterpol been integrated with Neuroglancer or NeuroTrALE?

 ### WEBKNOSSOS
 References
 - Web application - [Source code](https://github.com/scalableminds/webknossos)